Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 `JoinRun` is a library for functional concurrent programming.
 It follows the paradigm of [Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) and is implemented as an embedded DSL (domain-specific language) in Scala.

-Source code and documentation for `JoinRun` is available at [https://github.com/winitzki/joinrun-scala](https://github.com/winitzki/joinrun-scala).
+The source code repository for `JoinRun` is at [https://github.com/winitzki/joinrun-scala](https://github.com/winitzki/joinrun-scala).

+The goal of this tutorial is to explain the Join Calculus paradigm and to show examples of implementing concurrent programs in `JoinRun`.
 To understand this tutorial, the reader should have some familiarity with the `Scala` programming language.

-Although this tutorial focuses on using `JoinRun` in Scala, one can easily implement the core Join Calculus as a library on top of any programming language.
+Although this tutorial focuses on using `JoinRun` in Scala, one can easily embed the core Join Calculus as a library on top of any programming language.
 The main concepts and techniques of Join Calculus programming paradigm are independent of the base programming language.

 # The chemical machine